Fiveplates/GetCleanData_CourseProject/README.md

 **From the activityMeasures data set, create a second independent tidy data set with the average of each variable for each activity and each subject.**

-The tidy data meets the principles of tidy data, also discussed in the course [forum][3].
+The tidy data meets the principles of tidy data, also discussed in the course [forum][3] and laid out by [Hadley Wickham][4] in his [paper][5].
-The resulting data set, has the average (mean) value for each of the measuresm grouped by activity and subject.
+The resulting data set, has the average (mean) value for each of the measures grouped by activity and subject.

 ```r